 OVERCURRENT.
-Any carrent in excess of the rated current of equipment or the ampacity of a conductor.
-Such current might result from the fload, short circuit or ground fault.
+Any current in excess of the rated current of equipment or the ampacity of a conductor.
+Such current might result from overload, short circuit or ground fault.

-OVERLOAD Operation of equipment in excess of normal, full-load nong, or of a conductor in excess of rated ampacity that, when it persists for a sufficient length of time, would cause connage of dangerous overheating.
-A fault, such as a shortpeircuit of ground fault, is not an overload.
+OVERLOAD.
+Operation of equipment in excess of normal, full-load rating, or of a conductor in excess of rated ampacity that, when it persists for a sufficient length of time, would cause damage or dangerous overheating.
+A fault, such as a short circuit or ground fault, is not an overload.

-PANEL POARD.
-A single panel or group of panel units designed to, assembly in the form of a single panel, including bused and automatic overcurrent devices, and equipped with or othout switches for the control of light, heat or power circuts, designed to be placed in a cabinet or cutout box placed in or against a wall or partition and accessible only from the front.
+PANELBOARD.
+A single panel or group of panel units designed for assembly in the form of a single panel, including buses and automatic overcurrent devices, and equipped with or without switches for the control of light, heat or power circuits, designed to be placed in a cabinet or cutout box placed in or against a wall, partition or other support and accessible only from the front.